maxfra01/uni-notes/LM-2nd-year/II Semester/Machine Learning in Applications/Introduction.md

 - **Prediction**

 The success of each phase strongly depends on the previous ones, so we need to assure a robust backbone before moving on the next phase.

+In the first preprocessing phase we could have high-dimensional data, so a key process is called [[Feature Reduction]].